ChahakAgarwal/powerbi_credit_card_project/README.md

 power bi project analysing credit card transactions and customer data

 The data is a sample credit card data of year 2023

-Objective: To analyse week wise credit card details
+Objective: To analyse week wise credit card details.

 Steps:
     • Database creation in PostgreSQL.
     • The files (customer.csv & credit_card.csv) are copied to the database.